High-dimensional separability for one- and few-shot learning: Multi-Correctors of AI Systems

-When the ambient dimension increases further we observe a dramatic performance collapse for the multi-corrector constructed by Algorithms \ref{alg:fast}, \ref{alg:fast:test}.
-Now $300$-dimensional vectors are built from, on average $170$ points.
+When the ambient dimension increases further we observe a dramatic performance collapse for the multi-corrector constructed by Algorithms \ref{alg:fast} and \ref{alg:fast:test}.
+Now $300$-dimensional vectors are built from on average $170$ points.
 The procedure is inherently unstable and in this sense such results are expected in this limit.

 {\it Task 2 (predicting errors)}.
 A very similar picture occurs in the task of predicting errors of legacy classifiers.
 For our specific case, performance of $10$-cluster multi-corrector with projection onto $20$ principal components in shown in Figure \ref{fig:prediction_errors}.
-In this task, True positives are {\it errors} of the original classifier which have been correctly identified as errors by the corrector.
-False positives are data correctly classified by the original deep neural network but which nevertheless have been labeled as errors by the corrector.
+In this task, true positives are errors of the original classifier which have been correctly identified as errors by the corrector.
+False positives are data correctly classified by the original deep neural network but which nevertheless have been labelled as errors by the corrector.
 According to Figure \ref{fig:prediction_errors}, the multi-corrector model generalises well and delivers circa $70\%$ specificity and sensitivity on the test set.

-Another interesting phenomenon illustrated by Fig. \ref{fig:prediction_errors} is the apparent importance of how the information from the legacy AI model is aggregated into correcting cascades.
-Dashed lines in Fig. \ref{fig:prediction_errors} show what happens if latent representations are formed by signals taken from layers $26$ and $19$ only.
-In this case the impact of clustering becomes less pronounced suggesting the importance of feature selection for optimal performance.
+Another interesting phenomenon illustrated by Figure \ref{fig:prediction_errors} is the apparent importance of how the information from the legacy AI model is aggregated into correcting cascades.
+Dashed lines in Figure \ref{fig:prediction_errors} show what happens if latent representations are formed by signals taken from layers $26$ and $19$ only.
+In this case the impact of clustering becomes less pronounced, suggesting the importance of feature selection for optimal performance.